sieuwerts/zmk-config-corne/README.md

 and mute while the right thumb keys are for selecting (and clearing) bluetooth profiles.
 On the left hand, I also have a numpad cluster, which is also convenient for when I want to write longer sequences of numbers.
-Having the numbers on the default layer as combos are great for when I need quick access to a number or two, but for writing e.g. phone numbers, having a numpad is really convenient.
+Having the numbers on the base layer as combos are great for when I need quick access to a number or two, but for writing e.g. phone numbers, having a numpad is really convenient.
 So having both are complementing each other well.
-I also have a few common number operators here, the ones that already exist on the default layer keep their original place on the right hand, while the rest reside next to the numpad cluster on the left hand.
+I also have a few common number operators here, the ones that already exist on the base layer keep their original place on the right hand, while the rest reside next to the numpad cluster on the left hand.

 #### Gaming layer